compbioclub/HCBench/docs/parsers/alleloscope.md

 ```

 - `haplotype_combined.csv` — the main CNA matrix (regions × cells)
-   Each value represents the combined haplotype copy number in the form `"Major|Minor"`.
+   Each value represents the combined haplotype copy number in the form `"hap1|hap2"`.
 - `clusters.csv` — maps each cell to its corresponding clone ID, if available.

 ------